Evolution of The Absinthe Affair

 After almost eight years of broadcasting to the international Steampunk community I believe it is time to make some serious changes to the way I am doing things.
 I am therefore currently changing the format of my web radio show The Absinthe Affair into an Artists Salon style in person gathering.
 During the Salon new original content can be recorded for my Behind The Goggles TV show on Subgenres and a new audio based chat themed podcast called The Voices.

 The Salon is intended to include a diverse range of creative output covering interviews, poetry, book readings, debates and live music alongside tea duelling, craft workshops and other Steampunk/Dieselpunk themed activities.
-I have a venue in place and I am currently looking into costs/start dates and other options with a view of launching the 1st Salon at the start of the summer.
+I have a venue in place and I am currently looking into costs/start dates and other options with a view of launching the 1st Salon at the start of spring 2023.

 This is not an end to the original style of broadcasting but an evolution aiming to develop new audiences and to encourage new creative artists into the Steampunk community!